-Remember that any boarding kennel must be licensed by the local council.
+Remember that any boarding kennel must be licensed by the local council, including doggy daycare and home boarding.
 As with breeders, you should check the license (and look for a five star rating in England) before picking a kennel to send your dog to.

 If you spot a boarding kennel without a license, let your local council know as it means they won’t have been inspected to make sure they meet standards.

 - Animal Boarding Establishments Act 1963